Lombok International Airport: Contemporary history

 To accommodate the growing number of Australian tourists visiting Lombok, the first direct route to Australia was launched in 2019, connecting Lombok with Perth.
 The service was operated by Indonesia AirAsia.
 At the time, Indonesia AirAsia announced plans to establish the airport as one of its hubs, positioning it as an alternative to the overcrowded I Gusti Ngurah Rai International Airport in Bali.
 The airline also planned to launch new routes from Lombok to destinations in Eastern Indonesia, including Labuan Bajo.
 However, the Lombok–Perth route was suspended in 2020 due to the COVID-19 pandemic and has not been resumed since.
 There have been proposals to resume flight routes to Australia, as well as to establish new international connections to Thailand and China.
 There are also plans to establish direct flights to Jeddah, Saudi Arabia, to accommodate pilgrims traveling to Mecca for Hajj and Umrah.

 A major expansion of the airport was completed in 2022 in preparation for the 2022 MotoGP event held at the Mandalika International Street Circuit.
 The expansion included the enlargement of the passenger terminal, extension of the runway, and upgrades to various airside and landside facilities.

+In January 2026, it is announced that TransNusa will launch an international flight to Darwin, Australia and the route was scheduled to be operate in late February.